 “Caring for Our Waters” Our chapter sponsors a Texas Stream Team project to perform water quality testing in Kerr, Gillespie, Kendall, and Bandera counties.
 Thirteen sites on nearby rivers and creeks are tested monthly.
 Fifteen chapter members currently volunteer for this project.
 Each received training to test for pH, conductivity, and dissolved oxygen, and how to make field observations and report data.
 Some volunteers have been trained in advanced water quality testing including testing for E. coli bacteria, nitrates, phosphates, and turbidity.

-There are many opportunities for Wildlife Rescue and Rehabilitation (WRR) volunteers to learn about the hundreds of wildlife species found in Central Texas while helping them recover from injuries, illnesses, and the trauma of being orphaned.
+There are many opportunities for Wildlife Rescue and Rehabilitation (WRR) volunteers to learn about the hundreds of native wildlife species found in Central Texas while helping them recover from injuries, illnesses, and the trauma of being orphaned.
 WRR rescues over 7,000 animals per year.
 The facility operates seven days a week.
 WRR depends on large numbers of reliable volunteers to keep the organization running.
 You will find a variety of shifts to choose from, depending on the volunteer position.
 WRR makes sure enough volunteers are scheduled to cover all tasks and shifts insuring the animals will have the care they need and deserve.
 Visit wildlife-rescue.org to learn about all the ways to help.
 Thanks for considering the volunteer opportunities at WRR and keeping Texas wild.